Michael K. Magill, MD

 Raised in California, Dr. Magill graduated from Dartmouth College and Duke University School of Medicine.
 He completed the Duke-Watts Family Medicine Residency Program and Faculty Development Fellowship.
 He was also recipient of the Bishop Fellowship from the Society of Teachers of Family Medicine.

 Dr. Magill and his wife have six children, including three adopted from Russia.
 He is an avid skier and a persistent, although not fast, runner, having completed 9 marathons and over 30 half marathons.

-Dr. Magill serves the ABFM on the Executive Committee as its chair elect, on the Credentials Committee, the Examination Committee, and the Research & Development Committee as its Chair.
+Dr. Magill serves the ABFM on the Executive Committee, the Professionalism Committee, the Examination Committee, the Audit & Finance Committee, and the Research & Development Committee as its Chair.